tony4120523/python_ptt/README.md

 ptt web crawler using python3

 # usage
-install the python3 then run the script
+install python3 then run the script
 ```
 ./start.sh
 ```